sheldonrampton/recruiter/README.txt

    cd recruiter
    ./rebuild.sh 3

+   If you want to use the latest development version, you have to build it with "3" first, then execute rebuild.sh again with option "1".

 3. Move the newly created "recruiter" subfolder to your webroot.
 It contains a full Drupal installation with all required modules and the installation